Over 15 years of work to end the sport hunting of grizzly bears

 Economics of the grizzly hunt

-Our economic report Crossroads showed that by 2003, grizzly bear viewing was already generating twice the annual revenue of all the guide outfitting associated with the grizzly hunt.
+Our economic report Crossroads: Economics, Policy, and the Future of Grizzly Bears in BC (PDF) showed that by 2003, grizzly bear viewing was already generating twice the annual revenue of all the guide outfitting associated with the grizzly hunt.
 As part of the Crossroads strategy, we collaborated with coastal eco-tourism businesses to establish the Commercial Bear Viewing Association of BC.
-Download the report

-As the only permanent solution to stopping the trophy appeared to be literally buying out hunting licenses, Raincoast purchased a 24,000 sq km hunting territory in 2005.
+As the only permanent solution to stopping the trophy hunt appeared to be literally buying out hunting licenses, Raincoast and its supporters began purchasing hunting rights in 2005.
 This initiative has saved dozens of grizzlies, black bears and wolves who would have been killed in the commercial trophy hunt.
-We are purchasing a new territory in 2010.
-Our ultimate goal is to control all commercial trophy hunting territories on the BC coast.
-Read more here to find out how you can help make this dream a reality.

 Raincoast and its supporters have acquired the commercial trophy hunting rights in over 28,000 square kilometres of BC’s Great Bear Rainforest.
 Our ultimate goal is to control all commercial trophy hunting territories on the BC coast.
 We now stand poised to complete the job.